-If you’ve been reading up on climate change and carbon footprints, you might want to know what a sustainable carbon footprint is for yourself.
+If you’ve been reading up on climate change and carbon footprints, you might want to know what a sustainable carbon footprint is for yourself as an individual.

-In this guide, we look at what a sustainable carbon footprint per person (per year) might be, why that is, what the average carbon footprint of different countries are, and ideas to calculate and decrease carbon footprints.
+In this guide, we look at what a sustainable carbon footprint per person (per year) might be, and why.

 What Might Be A Sustainable Carbon Footprint To Aim For Per Person, & Why?